Amber House

 Amber House is a playful reimagination of a Mid North Coast home for a young family seeking a genuine tree-change.

 Set amongst the lush landscape of the Nambucca Valley, the project centres around adapting an existing home to better support a slower, more connected way of living.
-Rather than pursuing scale or excess, the design focuses on warmth, flexibility and the everyday rituals that enrich family life — cooking together, entertaining friends, gardening and opening the home to the outdoors.
+Rather than pursuing scale or excess, the design focuses on warmth, flexibility and the everyday rituals that enrich family life; cooking together, entertaining friends, gardening and opening the home to the outdoors.

 A mustard-hued kitchen nods to its original yellow predecessor and has become the heart of the home - designed for pizza nights, craft projects and long afternoons at the island bench.
-Bathrooms were reworked to finally embrace the surrounding landscape, with generous showers, deep baths, and framed views to the valley and bush beyond.

 Have a project in mind you’d like to discuss?
 Get in contact and we can start the conversation.